zauberzeug/nicegui-template/CONTRIBUTING.md

 ## Code of Conduct

-We follow a [Code of Conduct](https://github.com/zauberzeug/nicegui-template/blob/main/CODE_OF_CONDUCT.md) to ensure that everyone who participates in the NiceGUI community feels welcome and safe.
+We follow a [Code of Conduct](https://github.com/zauberzeug/nicegui-template/blob/main/CODE_OF_CONDUCT.md) to ensure that everyone who participates in the community feels welcome and safe.
 By participating, you agree to abide by its terms.

 ## Contributing code